the94air/empathy-docs/pages/_posts/docs/1.0/footer-component.md

 </script>
 ```

-2. The footer will not show up because of the fixed navbar.
-You can add a `margin-bottom` the body element to make it visible but we will add it later.
+2. The footer might not show if you didn't add the panel compoent because of the fixed navbar.
+You can add a `margin-bottom` the body element to make it visible.

+3. And now we have a complete lightweight responsive admin panel.